sandermvanvliet/session-state-poc/README.md

 ## Running the demo
 * Clone this repository
 * Enter the cloned directory
+* Download the VerySimple ASP.Net app from here [https://github.com/sandermvanvliet/session-state-poc/releases/tag/0.0.1](https://github.com/sandermvanvliet/session-state-poc/releases/tag/0.0.1) and unzip the contents to the `published-app` folder
 * Run: `docker-compose up`
 * Wait for all containers to start (using `docker ps` or Kitematic)
 * Run: `./after-start.sh`